-Pokemon Go festival in Chicago gets off to rough start
+Pokemon Go festival attendees to get refunds

 What's going on this weekend?

+Tickets to the Pokemon Fest sold out in 10 minutes.
 Players lined up outside Grant Park's entrance at 6 a.m.
 Saturday, four hours before the festival opened.

-Details of Pokemon Go Fest have been limited, but trainers have been promised never-before-seen Pokemon.
+Details of Pokemon Go Fest were limited ahead of time, but trainers were promised never-before-seen Pokemon.
+It's unclear if they were delivered.

 Some species in the game can't currently be caught in the United States.
 Farfetch'd, for example, can be found only in Asia, and Mr. Mime is specific to Europe.
-But that could all change at the festival.

-Pokemon Go has also promised to introduce "Legendary" Pokemon -- rare and powerful Pokemon -- soon.
-Festival-goers are hoping to catch the first one there.

-"I would love for anyone on my team to return with a Legendary Pokemon and place it in a gym," Harris said.
+In its statement, Niantic said all registered attendees would also have a new feature -- the Legendary Pokemon, Lugia -- added to their account.

 Can't make it to the Windy City?